amcclure-vermeer/adr-proposal/README.md

 #### Pros
 * Allows for more direct input from the developers and engineers
-* More ideas and concerns can brought forward that may not have been considered by a smaller group
+* More ideas and concerns can brought forward that a smaller group may not consider
-* More transparency on addressing the wider concerns of a decision in the `Consequences` section
+* More transparency on addressing the broader concerns of a decision in the `Consequences` section
-* Can be easier to have a discussion in real-time
+* It can be easier to discuss in real-time
 * Less overall time than the PR process

 #### Cons
 * Another meeting
-* Requires all interested parties to be able to attend the meeting in order to make their opinions heard
+* Requires all interested parties to be able to attend the meeting to make their opinions heard
 * More opinions to consider can make for more difficult decision-making

 ## Decision